 In January 2003 we entered into a contract with David Smith, a director, pursuant to which he would provide consulting services in connection with our business development and related financial services in consideration of an option to purchase 100,000 shares of common stock, exercisable at \$3.50 per share.
 The option vested as to 33,334 shares on the grant date, as to 33,333 shares on the first anniversary thereof, and will vest as to the remaining 33,333 on the second anniversary provided Mr. Smith remains a director on such date.
+The consulting services and contract were concluded as of March 31, 2004.

 In June 2003 we entered into a contract with Burton Firtel, a director, pursuant to which he would provide consulting services to us in consideration of an option to purchase 24,000 shares of common stock, exercisable at \$3.50 per share, which vests at the rate of 2,000 options per month as services are performed.
 The contract was retroactive to March 1, 2003, the date following the termination of our previous consulting agreement with Mr. Firtel, which contained identical terms.
-The contract was not renewed in March 2004 and the consulting arrangement has concluded.
+The consulting services and contract were concluded on March 1, 2004.